Communio-Templorum/bylaws/Priesthood.md

 ------
 :information_source: Cardinal Priests

-Each recognized Cult shall have one Flamen, elected by the Cult's Pontiffs with agreement from the Pontifex Maximus.
+Each recognized Cult shall have one Flamen, elected by that Cult's Pontiffs with consent from the Pontifex Maximus.

 Each Flamen is charged with the responsibility of overseeing the rites and rituals of their Cult.
 The